-Johannah Nikula, a mathematics education expert and widely published author, leads a body of research that is advancing knowledge of how to make engaging, intellectually stimulating mathematical learning experiences accessible to all learners.
-A senior manager and principal investigator, she has expertise in quantitative and qualitative research, improving instruction for English learners, professional development, middle grades math, fostering geometric thinking and algebraic thinking, and lesson study.
+Johannah Nikula, mathematics education expert and author, leads a body of research that advances knowledge of how to make engaging, rigorous mathematics accessible to all learners.
+A senior manager and principal investigator, she partners with teachers, administrators, and state departments of education to develop resources and engage in quantitative and qualitative research.
+She has expertise in improving instruction for multilingual learners, professional development (PD), middle grades mathematics, fostering geometric thinking and algebraic thinking, and lesson study.

-Nikula holds a BA in psychology with a minor in mathematics from Middlebury College and an EdM from Harvard University Graduate School of Education with a Technology in Education focus.
+Nikula holds an EdM from Harvard University Graduate School of Education with a Technology in Education focus and a BA in Psychology with a Mathematics minor from Middlebury College.